Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Statement of Main Results

-A \emph{rod data set} consists of the collection of rods and rod structures together with a prescription of four constants $\mathbf{a}_l\in\mathbb{R}^2$ and $\mathbf{b}_l,\mathbf{c}_l\in \mathbb{R}$ on each axis rod $\Gamma_l$.
+A \emph{rod data set} consists of the collection of rods, and rod structures $v_l$, together with a prescription of four constants $\mathbf{a}_l\in\mathbb{R}^2$ and $\mathbf{b}_l,\mathbf{c}_l\in \mathbb{R}$ on each axis rod $\Gamma_l$.
 The values of $\mathbf{a}_l$ and $\mathbf{b}_l$ do not change between rods that share a corner.
 Thus, these constants may only experience jumps across a horizon rod, and the difference between these constants on each side of a horizon rod determines the angular momenta $\mathcal{J}_i$, $i=1,2$ and electric charge $\mathcal{Q}$ of the horizon component, see Section \ref{sec5}.
 The constants $\mathbf{c}_l$ may change across a corner, and their value fixes the dipole charges $\mathcal{D}_l$ of the 2-cycle associated with an axis rod bounded by two corners.
 The collection of such constants may be interpreted as axis boundary data for the potentials used to construct the harmonic map $\varphi\colon\mathbb{R}^3\setminus\Gamma\rightarrow G_{2(2)}/SO(4)$, and the rod structures uniquely determine its prescribed singularities; here $\Gamma$ is the union of all axis rods.
+The notion of prescribed singularities in this context refers to the prescribed nature of the blow-up of the harmonic map at axis rods, which is enforced by requiring the solutions to be asymptotic to a `model map' that encodes the rod structures.
 It is important to point out that a primary difference with the vacuum setting \cite{KhuriWeinsteinYamada} is that the potential constants here \textit{do not} agree with the restriction of the potentials to the axes, but rather agree with a nonlinear combination of the potentials on the axes.
 It is this crucial observation that underlies the difficulty in the minimal supergravity case, and guides the results of this paper.
 A rod data set having potential constants as described and satisfying the admissibility condition will be referred to as admissible.